anirudhgha/p-bit/README.md

 plt.show()
 ```

 Another visualization technique is to plot the heatmap of the resulting samples from generate_samples.
 A heatmap gives a color for each 1 in a sample and a different color to each 0 in a sample.
+See the [heatmap function](#live_heatmap).

+## Variable Definitions

+* __Nm__ - Number of p-bits
+* __J__ - A 2D adjacency matrix of the network, also known as the weight matrix
+* __h__ - A 1D vector of biases
+* __beta__ - When running the p-circuit, the input to p-bits will be scaled up by beta before being fed into the activation function.
+This controls the 'temperature' of the network.
+* __model__ - A parallel psl model ("ppsl") and the classical psl model("cpsl") are supported.
+The model defines which set of algorithms are used to update the p-bits.
+* __Nt__ - number of timesteps a network is to run for (i.e number of samples to generate)
+* __delta_t__ - percent of p-bits to update per timestep (i.e d_t=0.3 means each p-bit has a 30% chance of updating (could flip or not flip) per timestep).
+Only applicable to the ppsl model, since cpsl updates each p-bit sequentially.

 ## Methods